layilin/SP23-33852/_texts/sc-page056.md

 ---

 > VER.
-64. *These to destroy*\] Rats, *&c*. are not natives of America, but came by shipping from Europe.
+64. *These to destroy*\] Rats, *&c.* are not natives of America, but came by shipping from Europe.
 They breed in the ground, under loose rocks and bushes.
 Durante, a Roman, who was physician to Pope Sixtus Quintus, and who wrote a Latin poem on the preservation of health, enumerates domestic rats among animals that may be eaten with safety.
 But if these are wholesome, cane-rats must be much more delicate, as well as more nourishing.
-Accordingly we find most field Negroes fond of them, and I have heard that scraps of cane-rats are publicly sold in the markets of Jamaica.
+Accordingly we find most field Negroes fond of them, and I have heard that straps of cane-rats are publicly sold in the markets of Jamaica.

+---